 Maintenance is important for the long life of any machine and your Sawgrass Printer is no different.

-- Not performing maintenance regularly can lead to damaged and/or worn parts, eventually creating more sever issues, and possibly even making the machine unusable
+- Not performing maintenance regularly can lead to damaged and/or worn parts, eventually creating more sever issues such as Jams or Service Code errors.

 - The printer does some of its own maintenance.
-It performs a cycle every 10 hours.
-During this cycle, the head and nozzles are cleaned to help reduce the chance of print head failure or clogged nozzles
+It performs a brief cleaning cycle every 10 hours.
+During this cycle, the print head nozzles are cleaned to help reduce the chance of print head failure or clogged nozzles.

-- Because of this it's very important to leave your printer plugged in and turned on at all times
+- Because of this, it's very important to leave your printer plugged in and switched on at all times.

 The Nozzle Check will show you if you have any nozzles that are clogged or damaged.
-It is recommended to print a nozzle check periodically or if the printer has not been used/powered on.
+It is recommended to print a nozzle check periodically or at the start of a large print job.
 Blocked nozzles appear as missing dashes/lines on the nozzle check print out.
 Please refer to the troubleshooting tips below if you print a nozzle check and you have missing nozzles.

 If you perform a Nozzle Check and see that there are missing nozzles, we recommend the following steps to recover them: